AdobeDocs/experience-manager-cloud-service.en/help/operations/backup.md

 * **Point In Time (PIT):** This type restores from continuous system backups from the last 24 hours from the current time.
 * **Last week:** This type restores from system backups in the last seven days excluding the previous 24 hours.

-In both cases, the version of your custom code and AEM version remain unchanged.
+In both cases, the version of your custom code and the AEM version remain unchanged.

 The performance metrics of restoring content in AEM as a ContentService refer to the standardized benchmarks:

 * **Recovery Time Objective (RTO):** The Recovery Time Objective varies depending on the size of the repository, but as a rule of thumb, once the recovery sequence begins, it should take about 30 minutes.
-* **The Recovery Point Objective (RPO):** The Recovery Point Objective is any point in time for the first 24h and a maximum of 12h for the previous 6 days.
+* **The Recovery Point Objective (RPO):** The Recovery Point Objective is any point in time for the first 24h and a maximum of 12h for the previous six days.

 >[!TIP]
 >